erikbg7/ViralLaunch/README.md

 I really like to move everything from payments to a /payments folder instead of having it on the api/.
 For example, the webhook would be on /payments/webhook , then callback, then success.
 So everything related to payments is already in that folder encapsuled.

+TODO

+- Use subreddit name on the url (app/12321/r/SaaS).
+The name of the subreddit is already unique (capitalization matters), so we can just use it.
+Does it require changes to db?
+Do I require to use it as the id?
+Or just setting the name as unique is enough?